A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

 - blood in the urine

-- swollen and painful joints (caused by bleeding
+- swollen and painful joints (caused by bleeding into your joint spaces)

 - easy bruising